 With its rhythm and rhymes, this book educates children in a pleasant and entertaining way that being kind is always the proper thing to do.

-The Golden Rule: Do unto others as you would have them do unto you is the subject of this narrative, which follows a youngster and his grandfather as they discuss it.
+The Golden Rule: Do unto others as you would have them do unto you is the subject of this narrative, which follows a child and his grandfather as they discuss it.

 The grandfather discusses the rule’s universality.
 This guideline is followed by people of all religions and from all corners of the globe.
 All of them are discussed in this storey, as well as how we should apply this guideline to our own lives.

-This book teaches youngsters to recognise and be grateful for the kindnesses they get, as well as to be generous and selfless.
+This book teaches children to recognize and be grateful for the kindnesses they get, as well as to be generous and selfless.

 This book is about not only providing kindness and compassion to others but also demonstrating compassion to yourself when things don’t go as planned.